 Bermudian and Bermuda-resident retirees over the age of 65 and disabled/physically challenged persons who are younger, can sometimes obtain a discount on a purchase, on production of a Special Persons Permit.

-Unlike in UK, Canada and USA where this is not a requirement, all seniors over 65 require a Certificate of Competency from their doctor to renew their licenses.
-In the UK, etc. one can go up to 70 years before any age-related restriction on license renewals.
+Unlike in UK, Canada and USA where this is not a requirement, all seniors over 65 should note the following:

 Hugely expensive for seniors, especially if they live in a house with a family.
 Some seniors pay more than $320 a month.